It’s not easy to get car insurance after a driving ban, but it is certainly possible.

 - Fixed Penalty Notices and points on your licence

-The good news is that it’s not easy but far from impossible.
+The good news is that although it’s not easy, it’s far from impossible.

 There are plenty of specialist insurers out there who will want your business, however serious the driving offence.